shaunlebron/how-we-made-a-game/textures.md

 ### Canvas Paths

-Canvas paths are vector images that are drawn with Canvas Path API function calls.
+Canvas paths are vector images that are drawn with Canvas Path API.
 It is supported by all browsers and CocoonJS as well.
 The SVG format is very close to the primitives supported by Canvas Paths, so the folks at [canvg](http://code.google.com/p/canvg/) created a project for rendering SVG on with canvas paths.
-I used a [repurposed version of this tool](http://www.omnisoftsystems.com/?returnUrl=/iTrax/Home/svg2Canvas/0) for easing the process of obtaining the canvas paths for an SVG.
-I also stripped out the essential parts of it as an offline backup for our pipeline:
+I used a [repurposed version of this tool](http://www.omnisoftsystems.com/?returnUrl=/iTrax/Home/svg2Canvas/0) for easing the conversion process.
+I also stripped out the essential parts of it to use as an offline backup for our pipeline:
 <https://github.com/shaunew/Svg2Canvas>

 ![texture-canvaspath](img/texture-canvaspath.png)

+#### Concerning future Path objects

 The [HTML Canvas spec includes Path objects](http://www.whatwg.org/specs/web-apps/current-work/multipage/the-canvas-element.html#path-objects)